nagasudhirpulla/taming_python/blog/skills/matplotlib_center_axes.md

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-Sometimes we may require to have the main axis lines to
+Sometimes we may require to have the main axis lines to be in the center of the subplot.
+We will the positioning of `spines` to acheive this

 ### Setting figure size using the 'figsize' parameter
 Here we are providing `figsize` input to `subplots` function as